Yes you read that right.

 The medical community is still in the process of learning even more on just how much this mutation can affect one’s health.
 There is a strong possibility that it can increase cancer risk, cardiovascular disease, and even fetal development and more.
 It can also contribute to or make worse other problems like autoimmune disease and mental issues.

 There are some things that can be done to minimize the problem as much as possible.
 Focusing on gut heath, avoiding environmental toxins, avoiding folic acid (the synthetic form of folate), eating lots of leafy greens, avoiding processed foods, avoiding heavy metals, cutting down significantly on sugar, and reducing alcohol consumption are all helpful.

 I like to detox as much as possible by taking Epsom salt baths, dry brushing, taking spirulina, eating lots of cilantro, and drinking a detox smoothie or juice drink every morning.
-You can go here here and join the Library Resource to get access to free juice recipes that address different needs, as well as other valuable health tools.

 Some symptoms and issues that can stem from the MTHFR gene mutation include:

 tongue ties, MS, hypertension, shortness of breath, alzheimer, heart defects, stroke, cancer, depression, schizophrenia, and autism.

 So as you can see, this can lead to some serious problems if nothing is done to make up for this mutation.